hep-mirrors/hepmc3/README.md

 0. The minimal requirements for the  installation from sources are
  - C++ compiller with c++11 standard support
- - cmake version 3.X (the version 2.8 can be partially functional)
+ - cmake version 3.X.
+The  support for version 2.8 is provided only for the core and search libraries.
+It will be completely removed in the future versions.

 1. a)Checkout the HepMC from GIT repository: